 Nebulae are great clouds of gas and dust.
-Most of them are just numbers in a catalog, but many have been given names because of what their shapes remind people of.
-In the constellation Cassiopeia there is one about 200 light years across which is sometimes called the Running Dog Nebula.
-Do you agree that it looks like a dog?
+Most of them are just numbers in a catalog, but many have also been given nicknames because their shapes remind people of something.
+In the constellation Cassiopeia there is a nebula about 200 light years across which is sometimes called the Running Dog Nebula.
+Can you see the running dog in it?

-The stellar canine family includes the constellations Lupus (wolf) and Vulpecula (little fox).
+The stellar canine family includes the constellations Lupus (The Wolf) and Vulpecula (The Little Fox).

-Lupus was known thousands of years ago to the Babylonians as a wolf or wild dog.
-In classical times it was an unspecified wild animal which was a hunting trophy or perhaps a sacrifice for the altar (the constellation Ara).
+Thousands of years ago, Lupus was known to the Babylonians as a wolf or wild dog.
+In classical times it was an unspecified wild animal that was a hunting trophy or perhaps a sacrifice for the altar (the constellation Ara).
 During the Renaissance period it became known as a wolf.

-In 1968 the region of Vulpecula was big news when Jocelyn Bell and Antony Hewish discovered the first pulsar there.
+The region of Vulpecula was big news in 1968 when Jocelyn Bell and Antony Hewish discovered the first pulsar there.
 Pulsars were a mystery then, but we now know that they are a particular type of neutron star.
-A neutron star is the remains of a massive star that has run out of fuel and collapsed.
-Until the first ones were discovered, neutron stars were just far-out theoretical ideas.
+A neutron star is the remains of of a massive star that has run out of fuel, exploded and its core collapsed.
+Until the first pulsars were discovered, neutron stars were just far-out theoretical ideas.